I Drink Your Blood: Plot

 Horace Bones, the leader of a Manson-like cult of hippies, conducts a Satanic ritual in the woods.
-Local girl Sylvia, who had befriended cult member Andy, secretly observes the ritual.
-Sylvia is seen by cult member Molly and flees, but is caught and raped by several of the cultists.
+Local girl Sylvia, who has befriended cult member Andy, secretly observes the ritual.
+Sylvia is seen by the cult and flees, but is caught and raped by several of the cultists.
 Sylvia emerges from the woods the next morning, beaten and traumatized.
 She is found by her younger brother Pete and Mildred, who runs the local bakery.
-They return Sylvia home to her grandfather, Doc Banner.
+They return Sylvia to her grandfather, Doc Banner.
 Mildred seeks help from her boyfriend Roger Davis, leader of a construction crew working on a nearby dam.
 The cult members' van breaks down, forcing them to remain in the town.
 They buy pies from Mildred, who explains that, as most of the town is deserted and awaiting demolition, they can stay in any vacant building they wish.

 Learning of the assault on Sylvia, Banner confronts the cult, but they assault him and force him to take LSD.
 Horace initially wants to kill Banner, however, Pete and cult member Sue-Lin intervene and Banner is released.
 Enraged by the incident, Pete takes a shotgun to get revenge but encounters and kills a rabid dog.
 Pete takes some of the dead dog's blood, then injects it into meat pies at the bakery and sells them to the cult members.
 After eating the contaminated pies, the cultists begin to showing signs of infection and lapse into violent behavior.

 One of the cultists panics and runs into the night.
 She is picked up by construction workers sent by Roger to investigate.
 She parties with the group and has sex with some of them, before showing signs of infection.
 Molly also absconds with Carrie, another cult member.
 Two construction workers investigate the house occupied by the cultists, and Horace kills them.